 - 2 tbsp chopped fresh parsley, for serving

-Season fish with salt and pepper.
-Heat oven to 200°.
+- Season fish with salt and pepper.
+Heat the oven to 200F.

 - In a shallow bowl, beat the egg whites.
 Place the bread crumbs in another dish.
 Dip each fish filet in the egg whites, then bread crumbs.